STATEWIDE BUILDING & PROFESSIONAL SERVICES CONTRACTS

 Contract: DEB20170106HE (last updated: May 1, 2017)

 This state contract for construction testing and environmental services is for optional use by public bodies of the Commonwealth.
 This contract covers various services, including: asbestos/lead, roofing inspector/consultant, environmental assessments, roof moisture survey, soils technician, mortar joint testing, environmental engineer, air monitoring technician, OSHA training instructor, environmental impact review, and others.
 See the price list spreadsheet for a catalog of all services.
-There is a surcharge adjustment fee that contractors are responsible for under this contract.

 Web-based Construction Cost Accounting – GCPay

 This statewide contract is for use by public bodies of the Commonwealth to provide a web-based service to process payments for construction projects.
 Payment applications for a specific project can be processed with this system, whether the request for payment is by the contractor or A/E. The system will allow for ledger entries of miscellaneous expenditures and generate reports in real time that will track all commitments, payments, and overall expenditures to date associated with the project.

 To utilize this service for a project, the public body must include the appropriate provisions in the project contract.
 The monthly fee for using the system will be paid by the project's general contractor.
 The selected vendor to provide these services is GCPay who can provide training and technical services to public bodies.